Gerald C. Meyers: American Motors

 For fiscal 1977, AMC's profits more than doubled compared to the previous year to a record $83.9 million on sales of $3.1 billion.
 The smallest U.S. automaker saw its car sales increase 37%, while they dropped 21% for the industry as a whole.
-Meyers described AMC strategy as a "three-legged stool" of small cars, Jeeps, and steady government and military contracts.
+Meyers described AMC's strategy as a "three-legged stool" of small cars, Jeeps, and steady government and military contracts.
 By 1979, the automaker's management team headed by Meyers, ... "sharply cut back its money-losing car operations ...
 The perennially ailing baby of the auto industry suddenly looks healthy, and its new management team has a clear design for the future."

-In 1979, Meyers formed a partnership with the French state-owned Renault, which bought 22.5 percent of AMC stock.
-However, the U.S. economy continued to decline through 1981, and AMC now held on to only two percent of the domestic market and lost about $300 million during the previous two years.
+In 1979, Meyers partnered with the French state-owned Renault, which bought 22.5 percent of AMC stock.
+Because he engineered the deal with Renault, Meyers received the Cross of Chevalier of the French Legion of Honor in 1981 for "strengthening the fabric of Franco-American relations."

+The U.S. economy continued to decline during President Reagan's Recession.
+At the start of 1982, AMC held on to only two percent of the domestic market and lost about $300 million during the previous two years.
 Meyers had acknowledged that AMC had no hope of raising the $6 billion it needed to finance more competitive products, stating "It would take dough that just isn't in the cards for us," so the company staked its future on help from Renault, which included development of the Renault Alliance sub-compact for production in Kenosha, Wisconsin.
 In early 1982, AMC asked its 16,000 hourly workers for wage concessions that would save the automaker $150 million.

-At age 53, Meyers retired from the company in February 1982, by which time Renault controlled 46 percent of American Motors.
-He was with the automaker 20 years and was noted for orchestrating "the complicated linkup between AMC and Renault starting in 1979."
-Meyers was succeeded as chairman by former AMC President W. Paul Tippett Jr. At the time, Tippett was a member of AMC management for only three years.
+At age 53, Meyers retired from the company in February 1982.
+By that time, Renault controlled 46 percent of American Motors.
+He was with the automaker for 20 years and was noted for orchestrating "the complicated linkup between AMC and Renault starting in 1979."
+Meyers was succeeded as chairman by AMC President W. Paul Tippett Jr. At the time, Tippett was a member of AMC management for only three years.

 Retirement

 Meyers was the Ford Distinguished Research Chair and Professor of Business at Carnegie Mellon University's Graduate School of Industrial Administration.
 He has written a book about business crisis management and co-authored another.
-Meyers is now a business consultant and public speaker with expertise in the auto industry and business administration.
-He is also a Visiting Professor of Organizational Behavior at the University of Michigan Ross School of Business in Ann Arbor.
+Meyers was a business consultant and public speaker with expertise in the auto industry and business administration.
+He was also a Visiting Professor of Organizational Behavior at the University of Michigan Ross School of Business from 1991 to 2017.

-He is President of Gerald C. Meyers Associates, a management consulting firm that assists and advises senior corporate officers.
-An expert in corporate governance and crisis management, he is also a commentator on the automobile industry.
+Meyers was also President of Gerald C. Meyers Associates, a management consulting firm that assists and advises senior corporate officers.
+An expert in corporate governance and crisis management, he was also a commentator on the automobile industry.

-On April 17, 2007, he received an honorary degree, doctorate of business practice, from Carnegie Mellon University.
+On April 17, 2007, he received an honorary degree, a doctorate of business practice, from Carnegie Mellon University.